 Good Shepherd Ministry is a charity whose aim is to assist the homeless and others in need in Wolverhampton.
-We provide practical assistance in the form of food, clothing, bedding and toiletries – some of the basic necessities of life.
+We provide practical assistance in the form of food and toiletries – some of the basic necessities of life.

 Good Shepherd Ministry is a registered charity.
 It is administered by a management committee whose members include representatives of local churches and local business people.
 The services provided are organised and operated by the Brothers, supported by their employees and about 80 volunteers.